 Tumbled stones are made in a machine known as a rock tumbler.
-The most commonly used rock tumbler is a rotary machine that turns a barrel containing the stones, along with abrasive grit and water, for days and weeks at a time.
+The most commonly used rock tumbler is a rotary machine that turns a barrel containing the stones, along with abrasive grit, and water, for days and weeks at a time.
 As the rocks tumble in the barrel, the grains of abrasive grit get caught between the rocks and abrade off sharp points and edges.
 This first step modifies the shape of the rocks and moves them towards a rounded shape.
 In two subsequent steps, smaller-size granules of silicon carbide are used to smooth the surfaces of the rocks in preparation for polishing.
 Then, in the final step, a rock polish such as micron-size aluminum oxide is used to produce a bright, lustrous, polished surface on the rocks.
 The tumbling process usually takes a few weeks to complete in a rotary tumbler.
-A detailed description of the rock tumbling process can be seen here.

 Many people purchase rock tumblers to make tumbled stones as a hobby.
 Their tumblers range from inexpensive plastic machines that are usually loud and produce poorly-polished stones, to more durable metal machines with rubber barrels that are used by hobbyists.
 These machines usually tumble a few ounces to a few pounds of rock.